sabbirhossainujjal/Resume_Classification/README.md

 To see list of all available options, do `python test.py -h`

-> If you want to run test on already trained model, please run the following command for d
+> If you want to run test on already trained model, please run the following commands.

 ```bash
 $ python test.py \